 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Dinnerly offer a meal kit subscription service that delivers premeasured ingredients to the customer’s home and provides digital recipe cards.
+Dinnerly provides a meal kit subscription service, delivering premeasured ingredients to a person’s home with digital recipe cards that they can follow.

-Dinnerly have a rotating weekly menu of meals, giving customers a range of choices.
-Their service is relatively low cost compared with similar meal kit delivery services.
+Dinnerly offers a rotating weekly menu of meals, giving customers a range of choices.
+Its service is relatively low cost compared with similar meal kit delivery services.

-This article discusses the Dinnerly brand, what they offer, and the health factors that people may wish to consider.
+This article discusses the Dinnerly brand, what it offers, and health factors that people may wish to consider.

 Dinnerly customers can choose which meal kits to order from a weekly rotating menu.

-Each meal has a digital recipe card online or on the app, giving the person step-by-step instructions to follow.
+Each meal has a digital recipe card that is available online or on the Dinnerly app and gives a person step-by-step cooking instructions to follow.

 Deliveries come in an insulated box with most of the ingredients necessary to prepare three to six meals per week.